 Evolutionary History

 The evolutionary history of the turkey can be traced back millions of years.
 Fossil evidence suggests that the ancestors of modern turkeys emerged during the Miocene epoch, which spanned from approximately 23 to 5 million years ago.
-These early turkey ancestors were likely larger and more robust than the turkeys of today.
+These early turkey ancestors were likely larger and more dependable than the turkeys of today.

 The Columbian Exchange